bolt/bolt/contributing.md

     site?
 Describe the intended outcome after you did the steps mentioned before.
  5. **Actual result**: What is the actual result of the above steps?
 So, describe the behavior of the bug.
-Please, please inlcude **Error messages** and screenshots.
+Please, please include **Error messages** and screenshots.
 They might mean nothing to you, but they are _very_ helpful to us.